Advanced In Reading Advocacy

 New Zealand 🇳🇿

 Emma Newton, B.Mus., Diploma of Teaching, Wellington, North Island.
-Teacher, Intervention Teacher
+Teacher; Intervention Specialist

 Briarne Oldham, M.Ed., Christchurch, South Island.
 Ph.D. student at University of Canterbury, Lecturer in initial teacher education for primary (Years 0-8).
 Teaching in literacy, inclusive education and behaviour, curriculum, professional practice *